What Is a Pit Bull, Exactly?

 Of course, as with so many other issues of long-term misunderstanding through misrepresentation, the media played a major role.
 Despite a heartful introduction to mainstream film and television with Petey in opens in a new tab during the 1920s, Pit Bull portrayals in the media have often fed harmful stereotypes of their behavior.
 Frequently appearing as inherently vicious, the way these dogs were shown on-screen throughout the following decades would leave Petey remembered more for his circled eye than his breed.

-Now, there has been a recent swift towards more positive cinematic portrayals of Pitties, highlighted by Keanu Reeves’ unnamed pup in the John Wick sequels — throughout which his dog is depicted as a loyal pacifist uninterested by the film’s increasingly violent world.
+Now, there has been a recent swift towards more positive cinematic portrayals of Pitties, highlighted by Keanu Reeves’ unnamed pupopens in a new tab in the John Wick sequels — throughout which his dog is depicted as a loyal pacifist uninterested by the film’s increasingly violent world.
 It underscores a major theme of the movie: Pit Bulls, not inherently dangerous.
-Keanu Reeves, extremely dangerous, especially when armed with a pencil
+Keanu Reeves, extremely dangerous, especially when armed with a pencilopens in a new tab.

 But the media’s largest contribution to Pit Bull misinformation came courtesy of everyone’s favorite supervillain — cable news.
 In 2007, when NFL quarterback Michael Vick was arrested for running a dog fighting ring, it ignited a storm of coverage and subsequent investigations into not only the player himself, but also the nature of these dogs.
 Many seized the opportunity to perpetuate bogus myths associated with the breed, such as them possessing “locking” jaws. *